-ēCO Credit Union and the ēCO Credit Union Foundation are excited to share more about our 2020-2021 scholarship recipients.
+ēCO Credit Union and the ēCO Credit Union Foundation honored three 2022-2023 scholarship recipients at The Club on Tuesday, May 10.

 A.L.
 Bratcher Scholarship

 The A.L.
-Bratcher Scholarship was created in 2011 to honor the late Revered A.L.
+Bratcher Scholarship was created in 2011 to honor the late Reverend A.L.
 Bratcher and his work and dedication to safe, sound, member-first financial institutions.
-The 2020-2021 A.L.
-Bratcher Scholarship is a $2,500 Scholarship presented to two high school seniors.
+The 2022-2023 A.L.
+Bratcher Scholarship is a $2,500 Scholarship.

 ēCO Credit Union Foundation Scholarship

-The ēCO Credit Union Foundation is proud to award the fourth ēCO Credit Union Foundation Scholarship.
-The $2,500 Scholarship was established to help an adult who has returned to school to change career paths or improve in their field.
-The Foundation hopes the scholarship will help offset financial burdens placed on adults returning to school.
+The ēCO Credit Union Foundation Scholarship was established in 2017 to help an adult who has returned to school to change career paths or improve in their field.
+The Foundation hopes the scholarship will help offset financial burdens and help adult students finance their future.

 The 2022-2023 ēCO Credit Union Foundation Scholarship recipient is Katherine DeVaughn.
 She decided to return to school at the age of 58 to pursue a degree in Office Administration through Jefferson State Community College.
 According to Katherine, “I have worked in the public school system for the last 25 years and while most people are ready to retire and rest, I am ready to go back to school.
 Working in the school system has taught me so many things about life.
 I see students who struggle in so many ways, and I would love to be able to show them that even at my age, you can work hard and earn a degree so that you can be self-sufficient.”